shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

 ## **Project Goals** 🎯

 1. **Deliver a System to Meet Client Needs**
   - Create a system to provide accurate and instant destination insights, fulfilling the user's requirements seamlessly.

 2. **Build a Modular Architecture**
   - Design the system to support scalability and future upgrades.

 3. **Testing and Quality Assurance**
-   - Ensure the system’s reliability and accuracy through rigorous testing.
+  - Ensure the system's reliability and accuracy through rigorous testing.

 4. **Cost-Effective Measures**
   - Optimize API and model-related costs without compromising performance.

 ---